 PERSONAL CONSTRUCT PSYCHOLOGY AND THEORY

 Much of my conceptual outlook originates from Personal Construct Theory, otherwise known as Personal Construct Psychology.
-Developed by George Kelly, and quite popular in the United Kingdom and across the world, I am one of a relatively small number of practitioners who draw inspiration from his core concepts and assessment methods.
+Developed by George Kelly, and quite popular in the United Kingdom and across the world, I am one of a relatively small number of practitioners in the United States who draw inspiration from his core concepts and assessment methods.

 Kelly’s idea was that we interpret, read, or understand our day-to-day, moment-to-moment experience through what I like to think of as a geodesic dome of constructs, ways that we use to make sense of our world around us.
 In simplest form, constructs help us anticipate and predict what will come next in any given interpersonal moment.
 When people encounter relationship difficulties – i.e., problems in living – they often still use constructs that in the past made sense and helped them understand the world, but just flat-out no longer work.